 Policy 3-82 directs discretionary review of project proposals to consider how to upgrade Bay Point water quality, including increased regulation of the system, facility improvements or, potentially, public acquisition.
-The Golden State Water District reviewed this project as part of the initial review process and indicated that the project proponent will be required to construct a water main in Alves Lane from the intersection of Alves Lane and Virginia Drive to the intersection of Canal Road and Chadwick Lane.
-The likelihood for environmental impacts from extending the water main is low because all physical improvements would be within the previously disturbed rightof-way and mitigations have been incorporated as part of the project to reduce any potential impacts on water quality due to the water main extension crossing the bridges over the Contra Costa Canal (BIO-2, HYD-2, and HYD-3).
+The Golden State Water District reviewed this project as part of the initial review process and indicated that the project proponent will be required to construct a water main in Alves Lane from the intersection of Alves Lane and Virginia Drive to the intersection of Canal

+Road and Chadwick Lane.
+The likelihood for environmental impacts from extending the water main is low because all physical improvements would be within the previously disturbed right-of-way.
 In addition, the project utilizes various design elements, such as dispersion to vegetated areas and bioretention basins, and treating stormwater from the project site before it is discharged into the public storm drain system.
 Such water treatment measures are required by the Contra Costa Clean Water Plan and provide soil filtration as a means of reducing waterborne contaminants discharged from the project site.
 The project's compliance with the Contra Costa Clean Water Plan ensures that it is consistent with General Plan Policy 3-82.